On the canonical, fpqc, and finite topologies on affine schemes. The state of the art: Fpqc analogs of splinters?

 \begin{proposition} In positive characteristic, the only $F$-finite ``fpqc analogs of splinters" are regular rings. \end{proposition}

 \begin{proof} This is an immediate consequence of Theorem \ref{T6}. \end{proof} }

 { { \begin{remark} The notion of ``fppf analog of a splinter" is of very limited scope.
-If $ R$ is a regular complete local domain of dimension $d$, $X = \Spec\, R$ cannot be such an analog if $d \geq 3$ in equal characteristic (resp. if $d\geq 4$ in mixed characteristic).
-Indeed, the existence of finite flat quasi-sections would imply that $R^+$ is a Cohen-Macaulay $R$-algebra, which is not true in characteristic $0$ if $d \geq 3$ and in mixed characteristic if $d\geq 4$.
-In positive characteristic, Bhatt's example \ref{ex 5.1} shows that $X = \Spec\, k[[x_1, \ldots, x_d]]$ is not a ``fppf analog of a splinter" if $d\geq 3$. \end{remark} }}
+For instance, the spectrum $X = \Spec\, R\,$ of a regular complete local domain of dimension $d$ cannot be such an analog if $d \geq 3$ in equal characteristic (resp. if $d\geq 4$ in mixed characteristic).
+Namely, assume by contradiction that for every finite extension $S$ of $R$, there is an $S$-algebra $T_S$ which is faithfully flat of finite presentation over $R$.
+Arguing as in Example~\ref{ex 5.1}, one may assume that $T_S$ is a domain and a finite extension of $R$.
+This implies that $R^+ = {\rm{colim}}\, T_S$ is faithfully flat over $R$, hence a Cohen-Macaulay $R$-algebra.
+This is wrong in characteristic $0$ if $d \geq 3$, and in mixed characteristic if $d\geq 4$.
+In positive characteristic, instead, the result follows from Example \ref{ex 5.1}. \end{remark} }}

-In search of potential examples of {(affine Noetherian)} non-regular ``fpqc analogs of splinters", one might look for a covering $Y\stackrel{f}{\to} X$ for the fpqc topology, with $Y$ regular and $X$ non-regular (such an $f$ cannot be flat, by EGA IV.6.5.2).
-Along the observation which opens subsection \ref{subs 7.3} (for $\tau' =$ finite, $\tau =$ fpqc), Theorem \ref{T2} applied to the fibered product of $f$ with an arbitrary finite covering of $X$ would show that $X$ is such an example.
+In search of potential examples of {(affine Noetherian)} non regular ``fpqc analogs of splinters", one might look for a covering $Y\stackrel{f}{\to} X$ for the fpqc topology, with $Y$ regular and $X$ non regular (such an $f$ cannot be flat, by \cite[IV.
+6.5.2]{EGA}).
+Following the observation at the beginning of subsection \ref{subs 7.3} (for $\tau' =$ finite, $\tau =$ fpqc), Theorem \ref{T2} applied to the fibered product of $f$ with an arbitrary finite covering of $X$ would show that $X$ is such an example.

 This suggests a basic question about the fpqc topology.
-Many properties of schemes and morphisms of schemes descend with respect to faithfully flat morphisms (i.e. with respect to the fpqc {\it pretopology}); this is one great achievement of Grothendieck (EGA IV.2.2).

-As for morphisms, the properties under consideration are stable by base change.
-Therefore, the questions whether they descend with respect to the fpqc {\it pretopology} or with respect to the fpqc {\it topology} are equivalent.
+Many properties of schemes and morphisms of schemes descend with respect to faithfully flat morphisms (i.e. with respect to the fpqc {\it pretopology}); this is one of Grothendieck's great insights (\cite[IV.
+2.2]{EGA}).
+As for morphisms, the properties under consideration are stable by base change; therefore, the questions whether they descend with respect to the fpqc {\it pretopology} or with respect to the fpqc {\it topology} are equivalent.

 As for schemes, this is quite another story.
-In EGA IV.6, there is a long list of properties of schemes which descend with respect to the fpqc {\it pretopology}.
-Whence the question: {\it which properties of schemes descend along morphisms which are coverings for the fpqc topology (but not necessarily flat morphisms)?}
+In \cite[IV.
+6]{EGA}, there is a long list of properties of schemes which descend with respect to the fpqc {\it pretopology}.
+Whence the question: {\it which properties of schemes descend along morphisms which are coverings for the fpqc topology} (but not necessarily faithfully flat morphisms)?

-Subsection \ref{reg} points out the specific issue of regularity, which is settled by the following theorem:
+Subsection \ref{reg} points out the specific issue of regularity, which is settled by the following theorem.

 \begin{theorem} Let $Y\stackrel{f}{\to} X$ be a morphism of affine Noetherian schemes which is a covering for the fpqc topology. \begin{enumerate} \item (Ma) If $\,Y$ is regular, so is $X$. \item If in addition $f$ is a finite covering and $Y$ is connected, then $f$ is flat. \end{enumerate} \end{theorem} \begin{proof} Let us write $R=\cO(X), S= \cO(Y)$.
 We may assume that $R$ is local with maximal ideal $\frak m$, and, replacing $S$ by its localization at some maximal ideal above $\frak m$, that $R\to S$ is a local homomorphism.
 Let $T$ be an $S$-algebra which is faithfully flat over $R$.